Tuesday, 13 December 2011

 • When it become cool tie the bottle with a clean cloth or close with lid little loose.

 • Stir this mixture every day.
-After 20 days strain the mixture strain the mixture through a cheese/ muslin cloth in to a clean dry vessel.
+After 20 days strain the mixture through a cheese/ muslin cloth in to a clean dry vessel.

 • Pour it in to clean dry bottles and use.